History of the England national football team: West German and Polish defeats 1972–1974

 England failed to reach the final stages of the 1972 European Championships after again losing to West Germany.
 The two-legged quarter-final resulted in a 3–1 win for the Germans at Wembley and a goalless draw in Berlin.
 Geoff Hurst made his final England appearance in the first of these games.

 Attention then turned to qualification for the 1974 World Cup in West Germany.
 England had not needed to qualify since 1962, due to the automatic qualification given to them as hosts in 1966 and holders in 1970.
 After a win and a draw against Wales, England faced Poland, the reigning Olympic champions.
 The Poles had lost their first match in Cardiff, but England went a goal down from a free-kick after a defensive error by Bobby Moore and the goalkeeper, Peter Shilton.
 This was compounded two minutes into the second half when Moore allowed Włodzimierz Lubański to dispossess him and make it 2–0.
 With less than a quarter of an hour to go, Alan Ball became the second player to be sent off while playing for England, which ruled him out of the return match.

 England required a victory at Wembley against the Poles to qualify.
 England created chance after chance but failed to score, largely due to the performance of the Polish goalkeeper, Jan Tomaszewski.
 Twelve minutes into the second half, Norman Hunter, in the team for Moore, lost the ball to Grzegorz Lato, who squared it for Jan Domarski to shoot under Shilton's body.
 Although Allan Clarke equalised from a penalty six minutes later and England continued to create chances, the score remained 1–1 and England were eliminated in the qualifiers for the first time in World Cup campaign.
 Poland went on to finish third in the World Cup the following summer.
-After this failure, Alf Ramsey was sacked in the spring of 1974, after eleven years at the helm.
+After the FA's International Committee had initially issued their support for Ramsey, three months later in April 1974, the Committee had decided to remove Ramsey.